JaxCavalera/SharedStoreReactApps/README.md

 ![Project Directory Structure](ReadmeAssets/ProjectDirectoryStructure.png)

 A Higher order Component (HOC) is used to combine the primary components inside a widget.
->This could be replaced by a Pod (View, Stylesheet, Actions) but since it's unlikely to have any functionality other than composing the widget's components. a View is more than sufficient.
+>This could be replaced by a Pod (Container, Stylesheet, Logic) but since it's unlikely to have any functionality other than composing the widget's components. a Container is more than sufficient.
 ![Component Structures](ReadmeAssets/ComponentsRootDirectoryStructure.png)

-Each component contains a **View**, **Display**, **Actions** and **Stylesheet** file.
+Each component contains a **Container**, **View**, **Logic** and **Stylesheet** file.
 Child components should be nested in a namespaced directory using the same pattern as their parent.
 ![Features Overview Structure](ReadmeAssets/FeaturesOverviewStructure.png)

-The MobX global store should be accessible from within the HOC and View Components.
+The MobX global store should be accessible from within the HOC and Container Components.
 The approach to achieve this result will be to introduce the MobX Observable store at a level available throughout the entire Third Party Site i.e <body> or similar.

 There should be no performance cost making the entire MobX store available like this due to how MobX works (will need testing).